nadavmatalon/tic-tac-toe/README.md

 ##Testing

-Tests were written with [Jasmine (2.0.0)](http://jasmine.github.io/2.0/introduction.html) for the back-end logic &amp;
+Tests were written with [Jasmine (2.0.0)](http://jasmine.github.io/2.0/introduction.html) for the back-end logic and
 [Zombie.js (2.1.1)](http://zombie.labnotes.org/) +
 [Mocha (2.0.1)](https://www.npmjs.org/package/mocha)) +
 [Chai (1.10.0)](http://chaijs.com/)
-for the front-end feature testing.
+for the front-end functionality.

 To run the tests, clone the repo to a local folder and then: